4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

     \frac{H_{sj}^2}{\omega^{4q_j+1}}exp\left( -\frac{4q_j+1}{4} \left( \frac{\omega_{pj}}{\omega} \right)^4 \right)

 where the index, :math:`j = 1, 2`, represents a lower and higher frequency component respectively.
-The Ochi-Hubble formulation allows you to set up a double peaked spectrum, representing sea states that include both a remotely generated swell component (low frequency) and a local wind-generated component (high frequency).
+This 6-parameter formulation allows you to set up a double peaked spectrum, representing sea states that include both a remotely generated swell component (low frequency) and a local wind-generated component (high frequency).
 The Ochi-Hubble spectrum takes six parameters (three for each wave component):